-At the risk of being put on the naughty list, I’m going to admit something about the enduringly popular, borderline iconic, and (at least here in the Midwest) obligatory cookie tray essential, peanut butter blossom cookies: I’ve never fully understood the hype.
-Most of the peanut butter kiss cookies I’ve tried were dry and lacking in peanut butter pow, and the kiss was awkward to bite.
-Still, peanut butter blossoms are so well loved (and I do so love peanut butter), that I decided to see if I could create an updated version that would please blossom cookie lovers and blossom cookie skeptics alike.
-The results: Brown Butter Peanut Butter Blossom Cookies.
-THIS is the cookie I’ve been missing all along!
+At the risk of being put on the naughty list, I’m going to admit something about the enduringly popular, borderline iconic cookie tray essential, peanut butter blossoms: I’ve never fully understood the hype.
+I decided to see if I could create an updated version that would please blossom cookie lovers and blossom cookie skeptics alike.
+These Peanut Butter Blossom Cookies are what I’ve been missing all along!

 Brown butter peanut butter blossom cookies are the next-level version of a peanut butter cookie that’s so ubiquitous, I have memories of the mothers of my kindergarten classmates baking them for our annual Christmas party.